JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 └──────────┘
 ```

-DuckDB’s `read_parquet()` sees only the data pages and footer it understands—our embedded index is simply ignored, demonstrating seamless compatibility.
+DuckDB’s `read_parquet()` sees only the data pages and footer metadata it understands—our embedded index is simply ignored, demonstrating seamless compatibility.

 ---